DFE-Digital/claim-additional-payments-for-teaching/docs/govuk-verify-rotating-keys-and-certificates.md

 ## Step 10.
 Clean up – remove your local IP address from the Azure key vault firewall

-The key vault firewall should aumatically get reset on a redeploy, but double check to be sure:
+The key vault firewall should automatically get reset on a redeploy, but double check to be sure:

 - Navigate to the key vault in the Azure Portal